 As described in Note 2, we acquired Stauber on December 23, 2015.
 Concurrent with the acquisition, Stauber's existing company sponsored plans were terminated.
-Effective January 1, 2016, Stauber employees became eligible for the 401(k) component of the profit sharing plan described above, including the employer match component
+Effective January 1, 2016, Stauber employees became eligible for the 401(k) component of the profit sharing plan described above, including the employer match component.

 We have an employee stock purchase plan ("ESPP") covering substantially all of our employees.
 The ESPP allows employees to purchase newly-issued shares of the Company's common stock at a discount from market.
-The number of new shares issued under the ESPP was 33,550 in fiscal 2016, 31,383 in fiscal 2015 and 28,214 in fiscal 2014.
+The number of new shares issued under the ESPP was 38,986 in fiscal 2017, 33,550 in fiscal 2016 and 31,383 in fiscal 2015.

 In March 2013, concurrent with our withdrawal from a multiemployer pension plan described below, we established a retirement plan and ESOP for our collective bargaining unit employees.
-Each of these plans is subject to a maximum amount allowed under the Internal Revenue Code.
-The retirement plan provides for a contribution of 5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013 and a contribution of 2.5% of each employee's eligible wages annually for employees who entered the plan subsequent to March 1, 2013.
-Additionally, the retirement plan includes a 401(k) plan that will allow employees to contribute pre-tax earnings up to the maximum amount allowed under the Internal Revenue Code, with an employer match of up to 5% of the employee's eligible compensation.
-The ESOP provides for contributions of 5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013, and a contribution of 2.5% of each employee's eligible wages annually for employees who enter the plan subsequent to March 1, 2013.
+Each of these plans is subject to a maximum amount allowed under the IRC.
+The retirement plan provides for a contribution of 5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013, and a contribution of 2.5% of each employee's eligible wages annually for employees who employees to contribute pre-tax earnings up to the maximum amount allowed under the IRC, with an employer match of up to 5% of the employee's eligible compensation.
+The ESOP provides for contributions of 5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013, and a contributions of 5% of each employee's eligible wages annually for employee's eligible compensation.
+The ESOP provides for contributions of 5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013, and a contribution of 2.5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013, and a contribution of 2.5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013, and a contribution of 2.5% of each employee's eligible wages annually for employees who were eligible to enter the plan on March 1, 2013.

-The following represents the contribution expense for the company sponsored profit sharing, ESOP, ESPP and 401(k) plans for fiscal 2016, 2015 and 2014:
+The following represents the contribution expense for the company sponsored profit sharing, ESOP, ESPP and 401(k) plans for fiscal 2017, 2016 and 2015:

-Benefit Plan 2016 2015 2014

-(In thousands)
+(In thousands) 2017 2016 2015

 Non-bargaining unit employee plans:

-Profit sharing \$ 1,393 \$ 1,266 \$ 1,231
+Profit sharing \$ 741 \$ 1,393 \$ 1,266

-401(K) matching contributions 1,586 1,216 980
+401(k) matching contributions 1,996 1,586 1,216

-ESOP 1,393 1,266 1,231
+ESOP 741 1,393 1,266

+Nonqualified deferred compensation plan 1,383 - -

-Bargaining unit employee plans 444 450 500
+Bargaining unit employee plans 509 444 450

-ESPP - all employees 274 253 257
+ESPP - all employees 364 274 253

-Total contribution expense \$ 5,090 \$ 4,451 \$ 4,199
+Total contribution expense \$ 5,734 \$ 5,090 \$ 4,451

-Multiemployer pension plan.
+Multiemployer Pension Plan.
 In fiscal 2013, we concluded negotiations with two collective bargaining units to discontinue our participation in the Central States, Southeast and Southwest Areas Pension Fund ("CSS" or "the plan"), a collectively bargained multiemployer pension plan.
-Payment of our share of the unfunded vested benefit liability will be made over 20 years and is subject to a cap.
+Payment of our share of the unfunded vested benefit liability is being made over 20 years and is subject to a cap.
 At the end of the 20-year period we will have no further liability, even if our share of the unfunded vested benefit liability has not yet been paid in full.
 The cash payments to be made total approximately \$9.3 million, or \$467,000 per year.
 Our payments began in fiscal 2014.

-Note 10 - Commitments and Contingencies
+Note 11 - Commitments and Contingencies